sodafoundation/architecture-analysis/specs/elba/CSIPlugNPlayDesign.md

 3. All the SODA platform features will be available for all those backends (migration, telemetry and all)

 4. CSI Drivers are mostly supported by the vendors directly , hence easy production ready solutions for kubernetes on SODA platform

+## Benefits for Storage Platforms with CSI Plug-n-Play

+-   Manage the complexity of installion of CSI drivers on multiple northbound CSI compatible platforms.
+Flavor of K8s + Operating systems.

+-   SODA can help get additional telemetry information at cluster level by using Native Storage drivers.
+CSI can only volume level basic metrics can be obtained.

+-   Additional features: Telemetry, Smart Alerting, Auditing, Migration across clusters/platforms

 ### Non-Goals